 Law Enforcement versus Citizens

 None of the fifty states are immune in their treatment of the black male.
 Target practice (with the black man being the target) is a common occurrence by the police force and any other malcontent and that also includes black on black crime.
 To serve and protect is the motto of many police departments, however, according to Adam Hudson, author of AfterNet Newsletter, police officers, security guards, or self-appointed vigilantes extra judicially killed at least 313 African-Americans in 2012.
 This means a black person was killed by a security officer every 28 hours.
-Law enforcement is at war with its citizens according to the report, entitled "Operation Ghetto Storm", performed by the Malcolm X Grassroots Movement, an antiracist grassroots activist organization.
+Law enforcement is at war with its citizens according to a report, entitled "Operation Ghetto Storm", a play performed by the Malcolm X Grassroots Movement, a grassroots activist organization.